 - An outstanding example of architecture or technology that represents an important stage in human history.

 1- Ghassabeh Gonabad Qanat: is Iran's deepest Qanat, its main Shaft is 350 meters deep.

-2- Ferdows Village Qanat: in south Khorasan is belong to the Sassanid period.
+2- Ferdows Village Qanat: in south Khorasan is belongs to the Sassanid period.
 This large Qanat consists of 16 smaller ones and 2 springs.

 3- Zarach Yazd Qanat: is the longest Iranian qanat with a length of 100 km and 2115 wells.